 01277 225 084

 Brentwood Housing Trust owns 169 properties most of which are small (1 and 2 bedroomed) flats.
-The Trust also manages 19 properties for other landlords but has no control over who these properties are let to.
+The Trust also manages 11 properties for other landlords which the local authority have 100% nomination rights to.

-Housing in Brentwood is expensive and there is a shortage of affrdable and social housing so once let, very few of our properties become vacant during the year.
+Housing in Brentwood is expensive and there is a shortage of affordable and social housing so once let, very few of our properties become vacant.
 Of those that do become vacant, the Trust has to offer a minimum of 50% to the local council to be advertised on their Choice Based Lettings scheme.
 We always advise applicants to register with the council as well as with Brentwood Housing Trust.

 Once we receive your completed application form, two officers will make a decision whether to accept you on to our waiting list.
 If we do not think we will be able to house you within a reasonable time we will not accept your application and will write and tell you so.
 In order to be considered you will generally be: